MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/native/holographic-remoting-system-requirements.md

 ## Software

-The following software must be installed on a developer pc:
+The following software must be installed on a developer PC:

 - The latest version of Visual Studio 2019 [download](https://visualstudio.microsoft.com/vs/older-downloads/)
   - Workloads: